andreirt/candle-clock/README.md

 # Candle Clock

-Develope C++ / OpenFrameworks by Andrei Thomaz.
+Developed in C++ / OpenFrameworks by Andrei Thomaz.

 ### Building with Code::Blocks (Windows)